Chibie345/Chibie345/README.md

 <div align="center">

-> 🚀 I enjoy turning ideas into real-world applications, from **web and mobile systems** to **IoT, automation, and AI-powered projects**.
+> 🚀 I enjoy turning ideas into real-world applications, from **🌐 web and 📱 mobile systems** to **🔌 IoT, ⚙️ automation, and 🧠 AI-powered projects**.

-> 🎯 My focus is creating technology that is **useful, modern, scalable, and connected to real-world problems**.
+> 🎯 My focus is creating technology that is **✨ useful, 🚀 modern, 📈 scalable, and 🌍 connected to real-world problems**.

 </div>